splunk/public-o11y-docs/gdi/monitors-hosts/http.rst

 response from the configured URL matches expectations.
 For example, correct body, status code, and so on.

-.. note:: To monitor HTTP with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`http-check-receiver`.
+.. note:: To monitor HTTP endpoints with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`http-check-receiver`.

 If applicable, TLS information is automatically fetched from the base URL or redirection, depending on whether the ``useHTTPS`` parameter is